e100/makerplane-configs/README.md

 ## Image the drive
-First I imaged the boot disk using the Raspberry Pi imager with Ubuntu Desktop 23.10
+First I imaged the boot disk using the Raspberry Pi imager with Raspberry Pi OS bookworm 64bit
 ![Raspberry Pi Imager](/images/rpi-imager.png)

-After booting up I connected to Wifi network and selected time zone Entered username/password and selected to log in automatically Enabled Location Services but not sure if that is of much use or not yet In Power Settings set the screen blank option to Never, we do not want the screen to blank mid flight!
+TODO Update image
+TODO Include screenshot of settings

+I connected the ethernet port but you could use WiFi instead

+## Initial Setup
+The first thing we need to do is install the latest updates, change a few options then reboot

-## Install the latest updates
+### Install the latest updates
 Open a terminal window and run:
 ```
 sudo apt update